 In connection with the Company's interest rate risk management strategy, during the second quarter of 2010, the Company economically hedged a portion of its interest rate risk by entering into derivative financial instrument contracts.
-The Company did not elect hedging treatment under the current accounting standards, and as such all gains and losses for the year ended December 31, 2010 are reflected in earnings.
+The Company did not elect hedging treatment under GAAP, and as such all gains and losses on these instruments are reflected in earnings for all periods presented.

-As of December 31, 2010, such instruments are comprised entirely of Eurodollar futures contracts.
-Eurodollar futures are cash settled futures contracts on an interest rate, with gains and losses credited and charged to the Company's account on a daily basis.
+As of December 31, 2011, such instruments are comprised entirely of Eurodollar futures contracts.
+Eurodollar futures are cash settled futures contracts on an interest rate, with gains and losses credited or charged to the Company's account on a daily basis.
 A minimum balance, or "margin", is required to be maintained in the account on a daily basis.
 The Company is exposed to the changes in value of the futures by the amount of margin held by the broker.
-The total amount of margin at December 31, 2010 is approximately \$223,000 and is reflected in restricted cash.
+The total amount of margin at December 31, 2011 and 2010 was approximately \$285,000 and \$223,000, respectively, and is reflected in restricted cash.

-The Company's Eurodollar futures contracts with notional amounts of \$26 million are used to attempt to achieve a fixed interest rate related to its junior subordinated notes.
-The junior subordinated notes had a fixed-rate of interest until December 15, 2010, of 7.8575% and thereafter, through maturity in 2035, the rate will float at a spread of 3.50% over the prevailing three-month LIBOR rate.
+The Company's Eurodollar futures contracts with a notional amount of \$21.0 million are used to attempt to achieve a fixed interest rate related to its junior subordinated notes.
+The junior subordinated notes had a 7.86% fixed-rate of interest until December 15, 2010, and thereafter, through maturity in 2035, the rate will float at a spread of 3.50% over the prevailing three-month LIBOR rate.
 The Eurodollar futures contracts serve to effectively lock in a fixed LIBOR rate for a specified period of time.
-As of December 31, 2010, the Company has effectively locked in a weighted-average fixed LIBOR rate of 1.68% on \$26 million of its junior subordinated notes through March 2013.
-The corresponding interest rate for the junior subordinated notes is 5.18%.
-For the year ended December 31, 2010, the Company had realized losses of approximately \$392,000 on Eurodollar futures contracts.
+As of December 31, 2011, the Company has effectively locked in a weighted-average fixed LIBOR rate of 0.87% on \$21.0 million of its junior subordinated notes through September 18, 2014.
+The effective interest rate for the junior subordinated notes is 4.37%.
+For the years ended December 31, 2011 and 2010, the Company recorded losses of \$742,000 and \$392,000, respectively, on Eurodollar futures contracts held as part of its junior subordinated notes hedging strategy.